GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: GAMformer

 \subsection{Model Architecture}

-\paragraph{Feature Preprocessing.} Prior to being passed through the transformer, all features of each data point are binned, one-hot encoded, and finally embedded using an MLP.
+\textbf{Feature Preprocessing.} All features of each data point are binned, one-hot encoded, and finally embedded using an MLP.
 We use $n_{\text{bins}}=64$ bins for each feature, allocating bins based on the quantiles of the feature in the training dataset.
 Similarly to TabPFN, we embed the label of each datapoint and add it to the embedding of each feature.
 Categorical features are equally distributed across the 64 bins according to their ratios.

-\paragraph{Representation of the shape functions.} To accurately represent the shape functions, we chose to predict a discrete representation for each feature by discretizing it into 64 bins.
-An alternative approach would have been to predict the weights of a Neural Additive Model (NAM), similar to the method employed by Mothernet~\citep{muller2023mothernet}.
-However, we decided against this approach to more naturally represent sudden discontinuities in the shape functions\footnote{We refer to our case study on MIMIC-II for an illustration of this effect.}.
+\textbf{Representation of the shape functions.} To accurately represent the shape functions, we chose to predict a discrete representation for each feature by discretizing it into 64 bins.
+An alternative approach would have been to predict the weights of a Neural Additive Model (NAM), similar to Mothernet~\citep{muller2023mothernet}.
+However, we decided against this approach to more naturally represent sudden discontinuities in the shape functions.
+We refer to our case study on MIMIC-II in Section~\ref{sec:exp:mimic} for an illustration of this effect.

-\paragraph{Transformer.} The preprocessed training datapoints are processed by a transformer architecture consisting of 12 layers, each with a dual-module design that sequentially applies self-attention---first over the features and then over the data points.
-This design, inspired by \citep{lorch2022amortized}, ensures that our model is agnostic to the number of features and data points, and is equivariant with respect to the order of both.
-As a result, unlike TabPFN \citep{hollmann-iclr23a}, our approach does not require padding to a fixed maximum number of features.
+\textbf{Transformer Architecture.} Our transformer backbone consists of 12 layers that alternate between two types of self-attention: \textit{column-wise attention}, which models interactions across features within a datapoint, and \textit{row-wise attention}, which models interactions across datapoints for a given feature \citep{lorch2022amortized,hollmann2025accurate}.
+This alternating or \textit{bi-attention} design allows the model to simultaneously capture feature dependencies and dataset-level structure.
+Importantly, it also guarantees permutation equivariance: reordering features or samples only reorders the outputs accordingly, ensuring that the representation is independent of the arbitrary input order.
+As a result, the backbone can handle datasets with varying numbers of datapoints and features without requiring padding to a fixed size, in contrast to TabPFN v1\citep{hollmann-iclr23a}.
+This makes the architecture both more flexible and more efficient when applied to diverse tabular learning tasks.